newjersey/navigator-content/src/roadmaps/tasks/site-safety-permits-cosmetology.md

 >**Once completed, you will have:**
 >
 >- A Fire Prevention Permit
->- A Certificate of Occupancy/Approval
+>- A Certificate of Occupancy or Approval

 >**What if I don't get site safety permits?**
 >